RealFlow/Swift-CheatSheet/README.md

       }
       ```

-    * Note
-      * Subclasses are only allowed to modify variable superclass properties during initialisation.
-Subclasses cannot modify inherited constant properties.
+    * Subclasses can modify inherited variable properties during initialization
+    * Subclasses cannot modify inherited constants properties during initialization

   * Automatic Init Inheritance
-    * Subclass do not inherit their superclass inits by default, unless certain conditions are met
-    * In practice, you do not need to write init overrides in many common scenarios, and can inherit superclass inits with minimal efforts
-    * Assuming you provide default values for any new properties you introduce in a subclass, the following two rules apply:
-      * Rule 1
-        * If your subclass **does not define any designated inits**, it automatically **inherits all its superclass initializers**
+    * If your subclass does not define any designated inits, it automatically **inherits all its superclass initializers**
-      * Rule 2
-        * If your subclass provides an implementation of **all its superclass designated initialisers** - either by inheriting them as per rule 1 or by custom implementation, it automatically inherits all of the superclass convenience inits
+    * If your subclass provides an implementation of all its superclass designated initialisers (either by inheriting them or by custom implementation), it automatically inherits all of the superclass convenience inits
-    * Note
-      * A subclass can implement a superclass designated init as subclass convenience init as part of satisfying rule 2
+    * A subclass can implement a superclass designated init as subclass convenience init
-  * Designated and Convenience Inits in Action
+  * Designated and Convenience Example
     ```swift
     class Food {
         var name: String